jonathantneal/domose/README.md

 ### The $append Method

 The `$append` method appends children to an element.
 It returns the element.
-If possible, use the native `append`, which works the same way.
+If possible, use the native `append`, which works in a similar way.

 ```js
 import { $append } from 'domose';